dannys42/Causality/README.md

 </p>

 # Causality
 A very simple event bus for Swift.
 Events may have associated data and are fully typed.
+All publish/subscribe methods are thread-safe.

 ## Installation